solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 #### Flexible Server

 Flexible Server supports deployment into a virtual network for secure access.
-When enabling virutal network integration, the target virtual network subnet must be *delegated*, meaning that it can only contain Flexible Server instances.
+When enabling virtual network integration, the target virtual network subnet must be *delegated*, meaning that it can only contain Flexible Server instances.
 Because Flexible Server is deployed in a subnet, it will receive a private IP address.
 In order to resolve the